 CHILDREN'S MINISTRY DIRECTOR

-Jackie has attended BeFree for 5 years with her husband Brendan.
-Since then she has left teaching temporarily to raise her children, Adeline and Oliver.
+Jackie began attending BeFree in 2009 with her husband Brendan.
+Since then, she has left teaching temporarily to raise her children, Adeline and Oliver.
 She helped shape DIG's initial vision and has taught in almost every DIG classroom.
-This past winter (2014) she came on as the children's ministry director.
+In 2014, she came on as the Children's Ministry Director.